 Another common area where riders notice a problem is the wind flowing up from under the front fairing or under a larger windshield.
 This wind can flow up the riders chest and cause movement of the helmet.
 A common solution for this problem is to install lowers on each side of the motorcycle, just below the fairing.
 This will cause the wind to flow around the riders legs instead of upward.
 There are a wide variety of lowers made by the manufacturers, especially Harley Davidson.
 But, there are also a lot of aftermarket choices that are sure to work with your motorcycle and your riding set-up.
 Look up your motorcycle here on Twisted Throttle to see if they have a solution for your bike.

 The solution to wind buffeting doesn’t necessarily have to be installing a large windscreen.
 Often your helmet can be the culprit.
 As an example, my CB500x has a small windscreen that is not tall enough to move the wind up and over my head.
 It’s only tall enough to reduce the wind resistance against my chest and slightly on my shoulders.
 I used to have the windscreen in its upper most adjustment and ride with a dual sport helmet and had no wind buffeting.
 However, when I purchased a standard, full face helmet, I noticed more buffeting.
 The new helmet shape changed the way the wind flowed and caused an annoying amount of movement.
 My solution was to lower the windscreen slightly.
 This caused the wind to flow just below my helmet resulting in no more buffeting.
 If you have a similar situation, the key here is to purchase a good aerodynamic helmet that helps reduce wind noise and wind resistance making for a comfortable ride.
+Also, fun fact, adding a windshield to your motorcycle will help with wind buffeting too!.

 So, to sum it up, reduce wind buffeting by looking at your